Formulating the complete initial boundary value problem in numerical relativity to model black hole echoes: Boundary Conditions

 A natural choice for the value of the constraints on the boundary is $\sC^{\rm BC}_\mu=0$.
 One can also inject a model of constraint violating modes for numerical tests and constraint damping verification if desired.
 Although $h^{\rm BC}_{\mu\nu}$ and $\sG^{\rm BC}_{\mu\nu}$ are left arbitrary, bad choices can be made, such as choices that introduce discontinuities into the metric.
 The GH equations can develop shocks when discontinuous initial data and BCs are used.
 The simplest choice that avoids this possibility is $h^{\rm BC}_{\mu\nu}=\sG^{\rm BC}_{\mu\nu}=U^{-\rm init}_{\mu\nu}$, which is effectively the same BCs used for these components by default in \cite{Lindblom_2006}.
 We will use this choice for simplicity in this work.

 It is important to note that the BCs here are applied via first derivatives of the metric, effectively acting as a Dirichlet BC with respect to the evolved state-vector, whereas in \cite{Lindblom_2006} BCs are applied via \emph{second} derivatives of the metric, effectively controlling $\partial_t U^-_{\mu\nu}$ rather than $U^-_{\mu\nu}$.
 The control of $\partial_t U^-_{\mu\nu}$ allows for the imposition of constraint transparent/absorbing boundaries, where constraint violating modes are allowed to leave the computational domain through the boundaries.
-In contrast, our BCs enforce the \emph{value} of $\sC_\mu$.
-Our BCs thus act like a Dirichlet condition on $\sC_\mu$, allowing constraint violating modes to reflect off of the boundaries of the domain.
+In contrast, the BCs used here enforce the \emph{value} of $\sC_\mu$, which was first shown to be well-posed in \cite{Babiuc_2007} and tested numerically in \cite{Rinne_2007}, although this BC method is not in common use today.
+These BCs thus act like a Dirichlet condition on $\sC_\mu$, allowing constraint violating modes to reflect off of the boundaries of the domain.
 We consider this behavior acceptable as long as the constraint damping rate is adequate.
 The reason for this difference is so that the BCs can be implemented using SATs, a weak application of BCs that has been shown to be essential in ensuring SBP properties are obeyed properly \cite{SBP_Review}.
 In principle, one could evolve an equation for $\partial_t\sC^{\rm BC}_\alpha$ alongside the GH evolution equations and still apply the BCs as we do here to impose the same constraint transparent boundaries of \cite{Lindblom_2006}, but we do not find this necessary.
 In fact, by imposing $\sC^{\rm BC}_\alpha=\partial_t\sC^{\rm BC}_\alpha=0$, we ensure that in the vicinity of the boundary, the Einstein constraints are satisfied, which is desirable in the strong gravity region of the spacetime where constraint violations and numerical errors are likely to spoil the evolution.